dgkanatsios/azuregameserversscalingkubernetes/docs/FAQ.md

 ## Any recommendations about the "Nodes should have a Public IP" requirement?

-Yup, check out [this](https://github.com/dgkanatsios/AksNodePublicIPController) project, it will probably help.
+Yup, check out [this](https://github.com/dgkanatsios/AksNodePublicIPController) project, it's recommended.
 An alternative project that does the same task is [here](https://github.com/dgkanatsios/AksNodePublicIP).

 ## Inspiration about this project?

-Check out a [project](https://github.com/dgkanatsios/AzureContainerInstancesManagement) I worked on some time ago.
-This uses [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) and [Azure Functions](https://functions.azure.com) to scale dedicated game servers on the Azure Cloud.
+Check out a [project](https://github.com/dgkanatsios/AzureContainerInstancesManagement) that I worked on some time ago.
+This uses [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) and [Azure Functions](https://functions.azure.com) to scale dedicated game servers on  Azure.
 Making a similar mechanism with Kubernetes was the next logical step.

 ## How are game servers exposed to the Internet?

-Game Servers are loaded on each Node on a specific port (conceptually similar to docker run dedicatedgameserver -p X:Y).
-Port mapping is managed by our project.
+DGSs are crated on each Node on a specific port (or set of ports, depending on the server requirements) (conceptually similar to the command `docker run dedicatedgameserver -p X:Y`).
+Port assignment and mapping is managed by our project.

-## Why are you keeping duplicate values (both in CRD .Spec and in Labels) about ActivePlayers, PodPhase and DedicatedGameServer?

-We need to be able to query them via our APIServer.
-Currently, you can GET normal K8s objects via filters [source](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/), however there is an [open issue](https://github.com/kubernetes/kubernetes/issues/53459) regarding CRDs.

 ## How did you end up using this networking solution?
-I know that Kubernetes has a thing called 'services' that allows exposing applications on the Internet (and a lot more).
+I know that Kubernetes has a thing called 'Service' that allows exposing applications on the Internet (and a lot more).

-Correct, [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) are a way to expose a set of Pods via a DNS name.
-Traffic sent to this Service is distributed to this set of Pods via a specified Load Balancing Algorithm.
-A certain type of Service, called [Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) allows exposing a set of Pods over the Internet, via a cloud provider's Load Balancer Service.
-In the case of Azure, a service called [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) is used.
+[Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) is a way to expose a set of Pods via a DNS name (and more).
+Traffic sent to a Service is distributed to a corresponding set of Pods via a specified Load Balancing algorithm.
+A certain type of Service, called [Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) allows exposing a set of Pods over the Internet, via the cloud provider's Load Balancer Service.
+On Azure, a service called [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) is used for this purpose.

-In our case, each Dedicated Game Server is a single entity.
-There is no need for an extra layer to do the Load Balancing, since players are connecting directly to the game server.
-Moreover, the use of a Load Balancer Service was rejected because a) it would be an overkill to have a unique Load Balancer for each Dedicated Game Server and b) (most importantly) the presense of a Load Balancer would add unnecessary network hops, thus increasing the Latency.
+In our case, each DGS is a single entity.
+There is no need for an extra layer for the Load Balancing and network traffic management, since game clients are connecting directly to the DGS.
+Moreover, the use of a Load Balancer Service was also discouraged because a) it would be an overkill to have a unique Load Balancer for each Dedicated Game Server and b) (most importantly) the presense of a Load Balancer would potentially add unnecessary network hops, thus probably increasing the network latency.
 Another solution we tested was this of a [NodePort Service](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
-This was abandoned as well because of the overhead of managing the Services.
-Consequently, the only remaining solution was to expose the Nodes to the Internet via Public IPs.
-AKS does not allow that by default in the time of writing, so we wrote [this](https://github.com/dgkanatsios/AksNodePublicIPController) utility to implement this functionality.
+This was abandoned as well because of the overhead of managing the Service entities.
+Consequently, the solution was to expose the Nodes to the Internet via Public IPs.
+AKS does not allow that by default in the time of writing, so we created [this](https://github.com/dgkanatsios/AksNodePublicIPController) utility to implement this functionality.

-First effort was to use `hostNetwork` functionality for each Pod [link](http://alesnosek.com/blog/2017/02/14/accessing-kubernetes-pods-from-outside-of-the-cluster/), so we would hook up the container to each Node's network layer (=> no software NAT for our containers).
-This would require us to have the Dedicated Game Server listen to a specific port, so each game server we would use would have to be activated in a different port for every running Pod.
-As you can understand, this could easily become an issue in the future since it might not be possible to customize listening port for a game server.
+Moreover, on the port assignment, our first effort was to use `hostNetwork` functionality for each Pod [link](http://alesnosek.com/blog/2017/02/14/accessing-kubernetes-pods-from-outside-of-the-cluster/), so we would hook up the container to each Node's network layer (=> no software NAT for our containers).
+This would require us to have the DGS listen to a specific port (assigned by our project).
+As you can easily understand, this could disqualify DGSs that can only listen to hardcoded ports.
 So, we ended up using Kubernetes `hostPort` for each Pod.
-We set a manual port (or more) for each Pod that is mapped to the game server's original listening port.
-Mapping itself is made possible via software NAT.
-The tricky part is that we manage the Port mapping for each Pod on each Node ourselves.
+What we do is set a manual port (or more, depending on the DGS) for each Pod that is mapped to the game server's original listening port.
+Mapping is made possible via software NAT (container networking).

 ## How can I view the Kubernetes Master control plane logs on AKS?